instructor-ai/instructor/docs/examples/exact_citations.md

 In this example, we'll demonstrate how to use OpenAI Function Call to ask an AI a question and get back an answer with correct citations.
 We'll define the necessary data structures using Pydantic and show how to retrieve the citations for each answer.

-!!! note "Motivation"
+!!! tips "Motivation"
-    Often times retrival augmented models hallucinate.
-Wouldn't it be great if each sentence came with citations that were no on the chunk level but at the substring level.
-Moreover, to ensure the quote exists we can search the string to find the exact quote!
+    When using AI models to answer questions, it's important to provide accurate and reliable information with appropriate citations.
+By including citations for each statement, we can ensure the information is backed by reliable sources and help readers verify the information themselves.

 ## Defining the Data Structures